rust-lang/rustlings/CONTRIBUTING.md

 It may take time to review your pull request.
 Please be patient 😇

+When updating an exercise, check if its solution needs to be updated.

 ## Adding An Exercise

 - Name the file `exercises/yourTopic/yourTopicN.rs`.
-- Make sure to put in some helpful links, and link to sections of the book in `exercises/yourTopic/README.md`.
+- Make sure to put in some helpful links, and link to sections of The Book in `exercises/yourTopic/README.md`.
+- In the exercise, add a `// TODO: …` comment where user changes are required.
-- Add a (possible) solution at `solutions/yourTopic/yourTopicN.rs` with comments and links explaining it.
+- Add a solution at `solutions/yourTopic/yourTopicN.rs` with comments explaining it.
 - Add the [metadata for your exercise](#exercise-metadata) in the `rustlings-macros/info.toml` file.
 - Make sure your exercise runs with `rustlings run yourTopicN`.
 - [Open a pull request](#pull-requests).